dockpack/keybase_unseal/README.md

 to define a line, 3 points are sufficient to define a parabola, 4 points to define a cubic curve and so forth.

-This ansible role automates the dealer.
+This Ansible role automates the dealer.

 Sharing Secret-Zero
 ===================